GenericMappingTools/gmt/doc/rst/source/GMT_Docs_classic.rst

   Use octal \\040 to include spaces to ensure the text string remains a single word.

 To use the extra parameters in your macro you address them as $1, $2, etc.  There is no limit on how many parameters your symbol may use.
+To access the trailing text in the input file you use $t.

 Macro commands
 ~~~~~~~~~~~~~~